MiguelAngelHorta/GRC_Assessment/README.md

-# GRC_Assessment
+# GRC Assessment
-Automation used to manage an assessment in google sheets.
+This automation project can be used to create a summary view of all responses from specific cells from each tab.
+This is useful to structure the responses of questionnaire templates in each tab within the g sheets file

-# GRC_Assessment
+# updateExportAndOwnersTab file
 The updateExportAndOwnersTab function is a Google Apps Script designed to update two specific sheets, namely 'Export' and 'Owners', within a Google Spreadsheet.
-Here's a summary of what the code does:

 Initialization: